-So, we asked some of our travel blogging friends what their favorite ethical wildlife experiences are around the world.
-If you’re seeking some amazing chances to get up close with wildlife, support conservation, and be a more responsible traveler keep reading!
+So, we asked some of our travel blogging friends about their favorite ethical wildlife experiences worldwide.
+If you’re seeking some amazing chances to get up close with wildlife, support conservation, and be a more responsible traveler, keep reading!

 1. Gorilla Trekking in Uganda

-Mountain Gorillas can only be found in the Virunga mountains in the DRC, Rwanda, and Uganda and also in the Bwindi Impenetrable National Park.
-Uganda holds 60% of the total mountain gorillas left in the world with about 400 of them residing in Bwindi Impenetrable National Park.
+Mountain Gorillas can only be found in the Virunga mountains in the DRC, Rwanda, Uganda, and the Bwindi Impenetrable National Park.
+Uganda holds 60% of the total mountain gorillas left in the world, with about 400 of them residing in Bwindi Impenetrable National Park.
 Bwindi is the most popular place to trek the gorillas in Uganda.

-The trek involves getting a little dirty and bushwhacking through thick jungle with an experienced local guide to find a troop of habituated gorillas.
-Finding the gorillas can take anywhere from one to five hours (sometimes longer).
-These are wild animals and the trackers have to locate where the gorillas have gone each day.
+The trek involves getting a little dirty and bushwhacking through the thick jungle with an experienced local guide to find a troop of habituated gorillas.
+Finding the gorillas can take about one to five hours (sometimes longer).
+These are wild animals, and the trackers must locate where the gorillas have gone each day.

-After we found the gorillas we had one hour to observe, ask questions, and take photos and video of our encounter.
-There is no drinking or eating around the gorillas and flash photography is prohibited.
-Gorillas share about 98% DNA with us and they are highly suspectable to human diseases so humans should not walk closer than seven meters from the gorillas unless they approach you.
+After we found the gorillas, we had one hour to observe, ask questions, and take photos and videos of our encounter.
+There is no drinking or eating around the gorillas, and flash photography is prohibited.
+Gorillas share about 98% DNA with us and are highly suspectable to human diseases, so humans should not walk closer than seven meters from the gorillas unless they approach you.

-Visiting them and paying the rather high price for a gorilla trekking permit is one of the best ways to ensure their survival in the wild!
+Visiting them and paying a high price for a gorilla trekking permit is one of the best ways to ensure their survival in the wild!
 The price to see the gorillas for just one hour is expensive at $650.